panzerdp/dmitripavlutin.com/content/posts/119-fetch-decorator-pattern/index.md

 Then you can use `decoratedFetch('/movies.json')` to fetch the movies JSON, exactly like using the regular `fetch()`.

 At this step, `BasicFetcher` class doesn't bring benefits.
 Moreover, things are more complicated because of a new interface and a new class!
-Wait a bit... you will see the magic happens when the decorators are introduced into the action.
+Wait a bit... you will see the great benefits when the decorators are introduced into the action.

 ## 3. The JSON extractor decorator

-The workhorse of the decorator pattern is the decorator classes.
+The workhorse of the decorator pattern is the decorator class.

-The decorator class must conform to the `Fetcher` interface, wrap the decorated instance, as well introduce the additional functionality in the `fetch()` method.
+The decorator class must conform to the `Fetcher` interface, wrap the decorated instance, as well introduce the additional functionality in the `run()` method.

 Let's implement a decorator that extracts JSON data from the response object: